 Manjimup’s meaning is derived from local Aboriginal words’ Manjin’, meaning ‘an edible reed’ and ‘up,’ which is ‘meeting place.’

 Manjimup was first settled by Europeans in 1856 when timber cutter Thomas Muir settled there.

 Agriculture and Forestry are now the town’s primary industries.
-With its rich soil, Manjimup produces gourmet foods, including black truffles, cherries, and chestnuts to apples, avocados, wine, and olive oil.
-This region supplies a significant portion of the State’s food as well as exporting internationally.
+With its rich soil, Manjimup produces gourmet foods, including black truffles, cherries, chestnuts, apples, avocados, wine, and olive oil.
+This region supplies a significant portion of the State’s food and exports internationally.

 The Cripps Pink apple, or Pink Lady as they are better known, was developed here in the 1970s by John Cripps.

 This detailed travel guide provides information on all the regions that make up Australia’s South West.
 Read about the destinations, including what to do and where to stay.

 Save money planning your holiday

 Click on the links which will take you direct to the website.

 Flights: We use different sites to get the best possible price for flights.
 Check matrix.itasoftware.com to get an idea of the cheapest dates, but you can’t book through this site.
 Compare the cost of flights with Kiwi.com and try different routes.

 Travel Guides: As well as using online resources, like other travel blogs, I like to flick through a paper travel guide too.
 I either rent them from our local library or buy them from Bookdepository if I want to take it with me.